Computation of forces and stresses in solids: Towards accurate structural optimization with auxiliary-field quantum Monte Carlo: Introduction

 Density functional theory (DFT)~\cite{Hohenberg_PR_1964,Jones_RMP_2015,Becke_JCP_2014,Burke_JCP_2012} has shown incredible success in computing a wide range of physical properties, including interatomic forces and stresses.
 However, in many materials with stronger electron-correlation effects, computations based on approximate DFT functionals are sometimes not sufficiently accurate to determine structural properties ~\cite{Gaiduk_JPCL_2015,Cohen_PRB_1990}.
 Many methods are being actively pursued which can better describe electron correlations while allowing systematic and realistic calculations to describe molecules and bulk materials.

 Quantum Monte Carlo (QMC) methods~\cite{Foulkes_RMP_2001} are one class of such methods, which often show a good balance of accuracy and computational scaling.
 Indeed QMC methods have seen broad applications in molecules, liquids, and solids, and are one of the primary modern tools for post-DFT calculations in electronic structure.
 However, while total energies are straightforward to compute and have been the focal point of QMC methods, computations of observables and correlation functions have been less common with QMC in electronic structure.
 There have been growing recent efforts to compute properties other than the total energy.
 Of crucial importance among these are forces and stresses, without which the many-body computations must often rely on DFT (or experiment, if available) predictions of geometry, and thus cannot be truly predictive in many strongly correlated systems.
-QMC methods are faced with varying degrees of technical hurdles for systematic computations of forces; to our knowledge no computation of stress tensors has been performed to date.
+Of course one could compute derivatives by finite difference of the total energy, including the use of correlated sampling~\cite{Shee_JCTC_2017} and space warp techniques~\cite{Filippi_PRB_2000,Umrigar_IJQC_1989} for acceleration.
+However, these have not achieved the desired low computational scaling to allow efficient structural optimization involving many parameters.
+QMC methods are faced with varying degrees of technical hurdles for direct, systematic computations of forces; to our knowledge no computation of stress tensors has been performed to date.